twd38/countries-example/README.md

-# This is a quick example of calling an API and displaying a list of its data.
+# This is a quick example of calling an API and displaying a list of its data using React, React Native, and React Native Web.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses a simple Express api that can be found [here](https://github.com/twd38/country-service)
 ## Available Scripts

 In the project directory, you can run: